 Nambirajan Seshadri, M.S. ’84, Ph.D. ’86, former chief technology officer, Broadcom Corp. and NAE member, received the 2018 IEEE Alexander Graham Bell Medal, the highest honor conferred by the IEEE in the field of communications and networking.

-Have you been recently promoted or started a new job?
+Have you started a new job or been promoted recently?
 Perhaps you are starting on a new educational journey.
-Or, maybe you are newly married or recently added to your family.
-Let your fellow alumns know what is happening with you.
+Or, maybe you are newly married or have added to your family.
+Let your fellow alums know what is happening with you.

 Simulating Virtual Surgery

 While simulation platforms have been used to train surgeons before they enter an actual operating room (OR), few studies have evaluated how well trainees transfer those skills from the simulator to the OR.
 Now, a study led by Rensselaer that used noninvasive brain imaging to evaluate brain activity has found that simulator-trained medical students successfully transferred those skills to operating on cadavers and were faster than peers who had no simulator training.

 Arun Nemani, who earned his doctorate in biomedical engineering in 2017, is the first author on the study, led by Suvranu De, the J. Erik Jonsson ’22 Distinguished Professor of Engineering and head of the Department of Mechanical, Aerospace, and Nuclear Engineering; and Xavier Intes, professor in the Department of Biomedical Engineering.
 They evaluated the surgical proficiency of 19 medical students, six of whom practiced cutting tasks on a physical simulator, eight of whom practiced on a virtual simulator, and five of whom had no practice.
 Study results were presented at the American College of Surgeons Clinical Congress 2017.